Monarch Mountain: An All Natural Wonder Atop Continental Divide

 Great Mix of Terrain

 While not nearly as well known as other So CO ski areas like Wolf Creek, Crested Butte or Telluride.
 Monarch Mountain is actually one of the state’s oldest ski areas.
 It was launched in 1939, and hosted one of the nation’s premier annual races down its steep run Gunbarrel.
-Today, it has a handful of fixed-grip chairs that spreads people nicely across its 800 acres.
-An excellent hike-to 130-acre sector of open bowl and steep tree runs called Mirkwood ups the pucker factor considerably on runs such as Orcs and Staircase.
+Today, it has nine fixed-grip chairs that spread people nicely across its 1,146 acres.
+The 2025-26 season will see the first new chair since 1999 spinning soon at Monarch.
+The Tomichi chair, a fixed grip triple, accesses the area’s “backside.”
+It drops into No Name Bowl on the western slope of the Continental Divide.
+The former cat-skiing only terrain serves up a mix of cleared runs, vast glades and a large bowl.
+It joins an excellent hike-to 130-acre sector of bowl and steep tree runs called Mirkwood.
+Open to day skiers for many years, Mirkwood ups the pucker factor considerably on runs such as Orcs and Staircase.

 What To Expect

 But most of its lift-served skiing ranges from tame beginners to lots of intermediate cruisers and a few steepish mogul runs.
 Runs tend to be relatively short, with a vertical drop of 1,162 feet.
 About a decade ago, acres of pine trees were felled by spruce worm infestations and clogged its formerly fine tree skiing.
-But the area has made a supreme effort to clear more than 20,000 dead and down trees, and its forest skiing is now better than ever.
+But the area has made a supreme effort to clear tens of thousands of dead and down trees, and its forest skiing is now better than ever.
 Countless small glades and wide expanses dotted with infrequent trees make for wonderful skiing on a powder day.

 Cat Skiing